tdeso/avalanche_node/README.md

 ## What does it do?
 There are three scripts that work with eachother:
-* install.sh installs the node and the monitoring service
+* install.sh installs the node and the monitoring service.
-* update.sh updates the node, it is launched automatically whenever the monitoring service detects that an update is available.
+* update.sh updates the node, it is launched automatically if you chose so whenever the monitoring service detects that an update is available.
-* monitoring.sh is the scripts that is ran as a service to detect when an update is available.
+* monitor.sh is the script that is ran as a service to detect when an update is available.
 It also prints a message when a chain is done bootstrapping.

 ## Usage